JamesWSLim/real-time-data-streaming-project/readme.md

 <h1 align="center">Real Time Data Analysis Project</h1>

 Welcome to the Real Time Data Analysis Project - a robust, scalable, and real-time analytics solution designed to provide insightful dashboards and enhance business decisions.
 This project harnesses the power of Kafka, Spark Streaming, PostgreSQL, and Superset to process and visualize data as it arrives, giving you the ability to analyze trends and patterns instantaneously.
+Docker is used throughout the project to provide wide range of advantages including quick setup, environment consistency, ease of deployment and etc.

 ## Project Overview
 At the heart of this project is a stream-stream join operation that combines data from two key tables in real time: impression and click.
 These tables capture user interactions and engagements with digital content in real-time, providing a comprehensive view of user behavior and advertisement performance.

 ## Data Architecture
 Here is a flowchart of the data architecture.
 Various applications and platforms are implemented to create an end-to-end pipeline. \